-A lack of routine or structure can make the holidays more challenging for all families, but especially those with ADHD.
-If you are stuck on activities to keep the kids entertained over the school holidays then we have put together 5 starting points to help.
+A lack of routine or structure can make the holidays more challenging for all families, but especially those where there are children with Attention Deficit Hyperactivity Disorder (ADHD).
+Here are some ideas for activities you can do and tips for how to keep you and the kids sane!

 Children with ADHD usually struggle with sitting still for long periods of time.
 So try to keep the children moving and active where possible.
 For younger children, this could be as simple as setting up an obstacle course in the garden or going for a walk.
-If the weather is not great, YouTube can be your friend by searching for child-friendly workout outs such as those with Cosmic Kids Yoga and Joe Wicks.
+If the weather is not great, try searching for child-friendly workouts on YouTube such as Cosmic Kids Yoga and Joe Wicks.
 It can be harder to motivate older children, especially teenagers to participate in anything active.
 As much as you can, encourage them to meet up with friends outside.
 It’s also a good idea to see if there are any suitable holiday clubs and activities available in your area.

-Make use of technology for the kids to have a bit of down time or to learn about something new.
-Although many zoos and museums are now back open, many have added virtual tours to allow those that are unable to physically visit to take part and interact.
+Make use of technology for the kids to have a bit of downtime or to learn about something new.
 Technology can be a great resource, however, like anything it is best in moderation, so it is sensible to limit the amount of time spent using it where possible.

 Learn new skills or set challenges

-Why not teach the kids a new skill or set them a fun challenge.
+Why not teach the kids a new skill or set them a fun challenge?
 This is especially important for kids with ADHD who can become easily bored and restless.
-For example cooking, gardening, skateboarding or trampolining.
-These are great life skills and can help develop to develop their knowledge in a wide range of areas.
-These types of activities can lend themselves to short activities or even projects over a few weeks.
+Some examples include cooking, gardening, skateboarding, trampolining or even DIY.
+These are great life skills and can help to develop their knowledge in a wide range of areas.
+These types of activities can sometimes lend themselves to short projects that span a few weeks.

 Ask your child

 This may seem like an obvious one, but ask your child if there is anything that they’d really like to do this summer.
-Depending on what they say you may need to compromise, or break this down into smaller chunks but ultimately if they are able to do something that they want to do then they will be more engaged in it.
-For example, if a child wants to go to Disneyland, this may not be possible, however, this could be used as a topic or a theme to plan activities around.
+Depending on what they say you may need to compromise, or break this down into smaller chunks but ultimately, if they want to do something, they will be more engaged in it.
+It’s important to communicate together well and to evaluate how things are going.
+Remember to keep checking how your child is feeling.
+Ask them regularly what they are enjoying doing.

 Further help and guidance